 Rabbi David Fohrman

 I would like to share with you a problem that I have struggled with year after year on Yom Kippur.
-Here is Yom Kippur, a day when you’re in synagogue.
-You are trying to find things that inspire you.
-You are listening to the haftarah in the afternoon.
-You are listening to the Book of Jonah and it doesn’t seem to do anything for you.
+Here is Yom Kippur, a day when you’re in synagogue, you are trying to find things that inspire you.
+You are listening to the haftorah in the afternoon, you are listening to the Book of Jonah.
+And it doesn’t seem to do anything for you.
 Is this story supposed to inspire me?
-Is it supposed to give me some sort of take away here?
+Is it supposed to give me some sort of takeaway here?
 And what is that takeaway?
 It is a maddeningly puzzling book.

 Understanding The Meaning of Jonah's Story – And Yom Kippur

-It’s not about Teshuvah.
+It’s not about teshuvah.
 Jonah does a lot of things wrong.
 He runs away from God.
 He wants to die.
 He never apologizes for any of this.
 He never repents.
-You can never find Teshuvah anywhere in his book, even in his prayer, which he prays to God from the belly of the fish, can’t find any thoughts of Teshuvah in that prayer whatsoever.
-A book that doesn't have to do with Teshuvah at all on the day that’s all about Teshuvah.
-What I want to argue to you in these videos, is that the Book of Jonah is about something even more fundamental than Teshuvah; and Yom Kippur is about something even more fundamental than Teshuvah.
+You can never find teshuvah anywhere in the book, even in his prayer, which he prays to God from the belly of the fish, can’t find any thoughts of teshuvah in that prayer whatsoever.
+A book that doesn't have to do with teshuvah at all on the day that’s all about teshuvah.
+What I want to argue is that the Book of Jonah is about something even more fundamental than teshuvah; and Yom Kippur is about something even more fundamental than teshuvah.